stellal5059/github-tutorial/README.md

         * Type in git log to see if it was committed, at that time you will see your message to yourself and the time you committed it.

-        *you will have to type in the command `git log` in order to see
+        *you will have to type in the command `git log` in order to see the message you attached to the commit and the time and date it was editied

     * Finally when it is committed you can do `git push` or `git push origin master` in order to push your committed work up to the cloud (or what system your using)